-Insurance issues are of great importance for international visual and performing artists.
+Insurance issues are of great importance for international artists and creatives.
 Almost all insurances are voluntary (with a few exceptions, such as automobile insurance and statutory health insurance for employees) and the self-employed are faced with different insurance issues than traditional employees - for example, the need for professional liability insurance.
-Often, artists are only confronted with these issues in case of problems or if the foreign partner demands proof of insurance.
+Often, artists and creatives are only confronted with these issues in case of problems or if the foreign partner demands proof of insurance.

 A dance troupe from Germany is invited to France for guest performances on four evenings.
 The French organizer requests proof of a particular engineering insurance for these performances, as well as organizer’s liability insurance with a coverage of €300,000, which the troupe does not have.
 What are the options? (see organizer's liability insurance)